jhoule86/jhoule86/README.md

   - I got the Pega platform to start utilzing the complicated layers of security in IBM Websphere instead of being overly tuned to Apache Tomcat.
   - Your insurance company started transferring your private information by more secure means after I was there for a while.
   - I manually backported some Transport Layer Security (TLS) features to ancient versions of Apache HTTP Client, for customers who could not upgrade Java but still wanted to use Google services.

 ### UNH IOL

+Making sure your modem works before it hits the shelf.

 - TR-069 / CWMP engineering.
 - Writing custom XML Parsers.
 - Reviewing / certifying test plans published by the Broadband Forum.